Georgia PSC Softens Ultimatum to Customers

 deregulated in November with over 300,000 of the 700,000 total

 switches.
-After obtaining 40% of the market share, Scana halted its
+With 40% of the market share, Scana halted its marketing

-marketing efforts.
-Other marketers are still active, and this
+efforts.
+Other marketers are still active, and this decision gives

-decision gives them more time to make up ground.
-Baker said Georgia
+them more time to make up ground.
+Baker said Georgia Natural Gas is

-Natural Gas is marketing to customers who haven't left AGL yet by
+marketing to customers who haven't left AGL yet by promoting itself